Osama bin Laden's compound in Abbottabad: History

-Gulf News reported that it had previously been used as a safe house by Inter-Services Intelligence, but was no longer being used for this purpose.
-ISI alleged that this compound was raided in 2003 while under construction as Abu Faraj al-Libbi was suspected of living there.
-However, satellite photos show that in 2004 the site was an empty field.
-The compound was believed to be built around the summer of 2005 to late 2006, based on local accounts, most likely completed in late 2005 as intelligence reports indicate Bin Laden may have moved into the house on 6 January 2006.
+Gulf News reported in 2011 that the compound had formerly been used as a safe house by Inter-Services Intelligence (ISI).
+ISI claimed that Pakistani forces raided the compound in 2003 in an effort to locate Abu Faraj al-Libbi.
+However, satellite photos taken in 2004—one year after the supposed raid claimed by ISI was to have occurred—show that the site was an empty, undeveloped lot.
+Intelligence sources indicate that construction on the compound began in the middle of 2005 and that Bin Laden moved into the house around 6 January 2006.

 American intelligence officials discovered bin Laden's whereabouts by tracking one of his couriers, Abu Ahmed al-Kuwaiti.
 Information was collected from Guantánamo Bay detainees who gave intelligence officers al-Kuwaiti's pseudonym and said that he was a protégé of Khalid Sheikh Mohammed.
 In 2007, US officials discovered the courier's real name, and, in 2009, that he lived in Abbottābad.
 Using satellite photos and intelligence reports, the CIA surveilled the inhabitants of the compound.
 In September, the CIA concluded that the compound was "custom built to hide someone of significance" and that it was very likely that bin Laden was residing there.
 Officials surmised that he was living there with his youngest wife.
 US Intelligence estimates that bin Laden lived in the compound for five or six years.
 Bin Laden's wife confirmed to the Pakistani authorities that they had lived in the compound for five years.
 Prior to moving to the compound, they lived in the village of Chak Shah Muhammad, in the nearby Haripur District, for nearly two and a half years.